 Western WA FOR 19th Annual Spring Assembly.
 Theme “FROM OUTRAGE TO OUTREACH: SOME POSSIBLE SOLUTIONS ”.

 JUST POSTED 4/5/17 !
 WORKSHOP SUMMARIES.
 See below.

 Come help us discuss together and thus discover healthy and helpful responses to our current troubling political, social, and economic situation.

 CONFERENCE THEME & ACTIVITIES

-Have you been feeling shocked, angry, fearful, hopeless, traumatized in the past few months?
-For most of us, no matter what our political orientation or worldview, recent events, and our ability to maintain a strong sense of hope and persistence for at least the near future for our country, and perhaps in the world, has been seriously challenged.
-Our response has also taxed our ability to maintain the necessary emotional and physical stamina to work together collectively for social justice and peace.
-Today’s workshops and other activities, have been planned to address these needs and concerns, and we hope you will experience the day as quite stimulating, valuable, and inspiring.
+Have you been feeling shocked, angry, fearful, hopeless, and traumatized in the past few months?
+For most of us, regardless of our political orientation or worldview, recent events have seriously challenged our ability to maintain a strong sense of hope and persistence for the near future for our country and the world.
+We have struggled to maintain the necessary emotional and physical stamina to work together collectively for social justice and peace.
+Today’s workshops and other activities will address these needs.
+We hope you will enjoy this day as stimulating, inspiring and valuable.

 OPPORTUNITIES FOR YOU TO:

 -RECONNECT WITH OLD FRIENDS AND MAKE NEW ONES!

 info https://staging.wwfor.org or David Lambert (253) 759-2280 email@example.com